 Use members' networks or email to reach out to potential judges.
 Use your mock competition schedule to determine how many judges you need.
-If possible, find someone with an expertise in a specific career cluster.
-(For example Judge C would ideally be a Finance Professor)
+If possible, find someone with an expertise in a specific career cluster (for example, the judge mentioned in the last page could be a finance professor)